SphericalCowww/CubicDoggo/README.md

-# Maker-Built 12-DOF 4-Legged Robot
+# Homemade 12-DOF 4-Legged Robot Recipe

 Derivation of the <a href="https://github.com/SphericalCowww/ROS_leggedRobot_testBed">GitHub Repository</a>: